patrodyne/hisrc-basicjaxb/higher/explore/Ex002-PurchaseOrder/src/test/resources/org/patrodyne/jvnet/basicjaxb/ex002/Explorer.md

 ### Experiments

 + From scratch, without unmarshalling,
-	+ Attempts to marshal with validation OFF will return empty batches.
+	+ An attempt to marshal with validation OFF will return empty batches.
-	+ Attempts to marshal with validation ON will throw a `BatchTime` is required exception.
+	+ An attempt to marshal with validation ON will throw a `BatchTime` is required exception.
 	+ Unmarshalling the invalid catalogue batch (i.e. validation OFF) then marshaling it with validation turned on will result with an validation exception because `BatchTime` is a required attribute.

 ## Maven / HiSrc JAXB Basic Plug-Ins